 It's estimated that in the 141 years of its life in the delivery wards, and in the old operating theatre here, about 300,000 of this country's citizens first saw the light of day.

-The hospital relocated to a new premises in Dolphins Barn in 1967 and the new Coombe boasts modern equipment, a high tech operating theatre, an intensive care unit for premature babies and of course a dedicated staff.
+The hospital relocated to a new premises in Dolphins Barn in 1967 and the new Coombe Hospital boasts modern equipment, a high-tech operating theatre, an intensive care unit for premature babies and of course a dedicated staff.

-An RTÉ News report by Derek Davis broadcast on 17 July 1976.
+An RTÉ News report broadcast on 17 July 1976.
+The reporter is Derek Davis.